hXtreme/tachiyomi-wiki/FAQ.md

 **Q: Why do I get a key error when installing?**
 A: F-Droid uses a different signing key than my release, so you can't switch between them.
 Nevertheless, you can backup and restore the data between versions. [#230](https://github.com/inorichi/tachiyomi/issues/230)

+**Q:Can you make it possible to store manga on both internal storage and external sd card?**
+<br>A: At the moment, no. You could try using symlinks